-R-1 Avoidance of Peak Use Periods and On-Site Notification.
-SCE shall provide onsite notification, and notify affected jurisdictions, of recreational access closures at least two weeks in advance, through the posting of signs and/or notices at all public entrances.
-Documentation of such notification should be submitted to CPUC.
+R-1 SCE shall provide onsite notification of recreational access closures at least two weeks in advance, through the posting of signs and/or notices at all public entrances.
+Documentation of such notification shall be submitted to CPUC.
+SCE shall ensure that when recreational access closures occur, alternate access routes shall be designated and made available to the public for the duration of the closure.
+SCE shall post signs indicating the alternate access routes at the alternate location as well as at access closures directing users to the alternate access routes.

 A Mitigation Monitoring Plan has been prepared to ensure that the APM and mitigation measures presented above are properly implemented.
 The plan describes specific actions required to implement each measure, including information on timing of implementation and monitoring requirements.
-Any work conducted in the public right-of-way shall require approval of an encroachment permit or other applicable ministerial permit issued by the affected jurisdiction, and any necessary traffic control plans shall be provided to the affected jurisdiction for review and approval.